 Bicentennial VC PhD scholarships

-The LJMU VC Studentship Scheme is now open with effect from 7 July 2022
+The LJMU VC Studentship Scheme is now closed.
+The next round is expected to be July 2023.

 LJMU has a reputation for delivering pioneering research that is extending our knowledge and understanding across a diverse range of areas from neuroscience to engineering and public health to criminology.
 We strongly encourage multidisciplinary research and actively support collaboration with institutions across the world.

 Support will be available for full-time, three-year studentships via the LJMU PhD scholarship scheme as well as some “fee only” part-time studentships over 6 years.
 Studentships will be available to applicants in all disciplines at the University where excellent research is being performed.

 Research at LJMU

 Research and scholarship are at the heart of everything we do at Liverpool John Moores University.
 Research is central to the student experience and informs the curriculum at all levels.